An Instagram action block usually means Instagram has limited something your account can do. 🛑

 Do not chase exact limits

 Instagram does not give a simple public daily number that works for every account.
-Limits can depend on account age, history, behavior, and trust.
+Limits can depend on account age, history, behavior, trust, and recent activity.

 Restart slowly